sibendu/azure_to_k8s/README.md

 - Pipeline name 'Digital_EKS' using azure-pipelines.yml -> If a differen name, update azure-pipelines-CD.yml as it should be triggered after this first pipeline
 - Another pipeline (any name e.g. CustomerService_Deploy) using azure-pipelines-CD.yml

+This will create a NodePort service at port 30080 e.g. http://<host>:30080/greeting

 3. To Do

 - This project contains Kubernetes configuration file i.e. config.
 It should be made secure using Azure File Connection